Schedule Your Diagnostic Consultation

 Here’s the first part of our thought experiment.

 Imagine that you do no maintenance.
-That means no hardware or firmware upgrades, and no new operating system versions, let alone application enhancements.
+That means no hardware or firmware upgrades, new operating system versions, or application enhancements.

 You also refuse to check or repair cabling, air conditioning, power circuits, backup electricity generators, and security measures, whether physical locks or firewalls.

-How long will it be before infrastructure failure or hackers bring your data center down?
+How long before infrastructure failure or hackers bring down your data center?

 No DC means no business and no survival.